-For under a million dollars, one can find all sorts of housing configurations: park- and-subway adjacent studios, one-bedrooms hidden in carriage houses or former shoe factories, and even the occasional true two-bedroom.
-With price drops rampant across Manhattan, and vacancies high citywide, we’re combing the market for particularly spacious, nicely renovated, or otherwise worth-a-look apartments at various six-digit price points.
-This week: a spacious Clinton Hill studio for $310K, a Washington Heights one-bedroom with a farmhouse sink, and more.
+For under $1 million, one can find all sorts of housing configurations: park- and subway-adjacent studios, one-bedrooms hidden in carriage houses or former shoe factories, and even the occasional true two-bedroom.
+With price drops rampant across Manhattan and vacancies high citywide, we’re combing the market for particularly spacious, nicely renovated, or otherwise worth-a-look apartments at various six-digit price points.
+This week: a one-bedroom by Fort Greene Park and a slew of two-bedrooms with private outdoor space.

 A Large One-Bedroom Next to Fort Greene Park for $575K